 (d) The employee shall record the hours spent in on-call status, and any actual hours worked, on the official time record, for the specific date the hours were incurred, in order to be paid.

 (e) An employee may not record on-call hours and actual hours worked for the same period of time.
 On-call hours, actual hours worked, and leave hours cannot exceed 24 hours in a day.

 (f) An employee shall round on-call hours to the nearest two decimal places.
 Hours of on-call pay shall be calculated by subtracting the number of hours worked in the on-call period from the number of hours in the on-call period then dividing the result by 12.

 (1) An employee restricted to stand-by at a specified location ready for work shall be paid full-time or overtime, as appropriate.
 An employee shall be paid for stand-by time if required to stand by the post ready for duty, even during lunch periods, equipment breakdowns, or other temporary work shutdowns.

-(2) The meal periods of guards, police, and other public safety or correctional officers and firefighters who are on duty more than 24 consecutive hours shall be counted as working time, unless an express agreement excludes the time.
+(2) The meal periods of police, and other public safety or correctional officers and firefighters who are on duty more than 24 consecutive hours shall be counted as working time, unless an express agreement excludes the time.

 (1) Normal commuting time from home to work and back may not count towards hours worked.

 (2) Time an employee spends traveling from one job site to another during the normal work schedule shall count towards hours worked.

 (3) Time an employee spends traveling on a special one-day assignment shall count towards hours worked except meal time and ordinary home to work travel.